newhavenrb/conferences/Frustration-Driven-Development.md

 * TATFT: Test All The Fucking Time
 * Demeter: "Don't play with your friend's privates"
 * "Be a hero in private, play nice with others"
+* "Frustration is just life's way of telling you you're doing something wrong"

 ## Notes